 Similarly, both the Royal Arcade and Piccadilly Arcade also offer a range of excellent gifting options – and perhaps a chance to pick up a treat or two for yourself, from handmade chocolates to luxury toiletries.

 Also in Mayfair, you can find world-famous booksellers, Hatchards, and an array of unique traders, offering the likes of hats, dressing gowns, ties and more.
 And if you’re looking for epicurean gifts, then Fortnum and Mason or the likes of Paxton and Whitfield offer plenty of options.
+This year, on Saturday 10th December, Jermyn Street will be pedestrianised for a day of shopping, festive merriment and food stalls from local institutions.

 Where to catch a show